Russian Liberation Army: Ideology and program

+The Vlasov movement underpinning the Russian Liberation Army had a rather undefined ideology beyond Russian nationalism and its hatred for the USSR - it was split between National Alliance of Russian Solidarists (NTS), as its ideologues surrounded Vlasov with the support of the Nazis, and the other POWs which held to social democratic views.
+The program documents of the Vlasov movement were written as a compromise with Nazism to various extents: the Smolensk declaration included pro-Nazi points ("Germany was not fighting the war against the Russian people and their homeland but merely against Bolshevism"), and the Prague Manifesto included a number of criticisms of the Western Allies as a compromise with Himmler's insistence to add antisemitic points.
+The democratic veneer seen in the declarations of ROA was only made in attempt to make the movement palatable to the Western powers.

 The Nazis were suspicious of Vlasov, his organisation and his ideological position, and the Gestapo warned about the possibility of the Vlasovites betraying the Reich.
 The suspicions and criticism of the Vlasovites from the Reich officials was summarised in a document by the Ministry of Propaganda official Eberhard Taubert who described his concerns about the movement being "not National Socialist": "It is significant that it does not fight Jewry, that the Jewish Question is not recognized as such at all"; instead it presented "a watered-down infusion of liberal and Bolshevik ideologies", and Taubert described the concern with "strong Anglophile sympathies" and it "toying with the idea of a possible change of course" while not "feel[ing] bound to Germany".